microsoft/FluidFramework/docs/docs/components.md

 ### Core Rendering (IComponentHTMLView):

 The base interface for a Fluid Component that wants to draw on the screen is IComponentHTMLView.
-It supports a single method 'render', where HTML is written to output the display for the control.
+It supports a single method `render`, where HTML is written to output the display for the control.

 Here is the interface definition: